Giving birth is a battle for survival in Afghanistan

 "We have demonstrated that these strategies can work in Afghanistan.
 They can bring a change in the lives of women and families," acting public health minister Suraya Dalil says.
 "The challenge is to sustain those achievements."

-Charities such as World Vision -- which trained Somayeh -- and Medecins Sans Frontieres (MSF) also have in-depth programs to help new mothers across Afghanistan.
+Charities such as World Vision -- which trained Somayeh -- and Medecins Sans Frontieres MSF.L also have in-depth programmes to help new mothers across Afghanistan.

-But they worry that the planned drawdown of Western troops and funds -- all foreign combat soldiers will be gone by the end of 2014, and a large chunk of aid budgets is expected to go with them -- could jeopardize the modest gains of the last decade.

 Without foreign cash to bolster scarce government funds, midwife training will almost certainly drop off, while aid groups may leave if they cannot operate in safety.
 MSF closed its Afghan operations in 2004 after five team members were killed, although the group has since returned.